manifoldfrs/manifoldfrs.github.io/_posts/2025-05-18-interlude.md

   - Posts
 ---

-They just refuse to become victims to it.
+They just refuse to become victims of it.

 ![Migrant Mother](/assets/images/migrant_mother.jpg)